BristolMyersSquibb/blockr/README.md

 using pre-built **blocks** that can be easily **connected**, all without writing a single line of code.

-    #> PhantomJS not found.
-You can install it with webshot::install_phantomjs().
-If it is installed, please make sure the phantomjs executable can be found via the PATH variable.

 ![](man/figures/README-unnamed-chunk-2-1.png)<!-- -->

 To get started, we invite you to read this